David Murray (solicitor, born 1842): Legal career

 Murray's scholarly and civic achievements are all the more remarkable in the context of his busy professional life.
 After graduating M.A., Murray turned to law, at first working for his father's old firm.
 He served his apprenticeship, and became a partner in 1867 (the firm was by then called Smith, Wright & Johnston).
 In 1869, he and Mr George Smith (of the last-mentioned firm) formed the new company George Smith & Murray, which later (on the death of Mr Smith) became Maclay, Murray and Spens to this day among the best-known law firms in Scotland.
 He made scholarly contributions to the appropriate designation of law agents or writers in Scotland and was resistant to the adoption of the English chancery designation of "solicitor".
-He was also Dean of the Royal Faculty of Procurators in Glasgow from 1895-1898, whose claim as the oldest professional body of lawyers in Scotland is largely based on his antiquarian researches.
+He was also Dean of the Royal Faculty of Procurators in Glasgow from 1895 to 1898, whose claim as the oldest professional body of lawyers in Scotland is largely based on his antiquarian researches.

 He was one of the leading commercial practitioners of his day.
 He had particular expertise in the law of property and conveyancing, editing the seven volume standard style book of the day, (with the Professor of Scots Law in the University of Edinburgh, Sir John Rankine KC and the Professor of Conveyancing, John Little Mounsey) and writing much on the history of land registration.
 Murray considered the Scottish system to be without rival.
 He firmly believed that the General Register of Sasines was superior to the so-called Torrens system of land registration being promoted elsewhere in the English-speaking world: